 Hazus Flood Manuals

+The Hazus Flood User and Technical Manuals provide guidance on Flood hazard and analysis, methodology, inventory requirements (including inventory updates), running basic and advanced analyses, results, and how to interpret loss estimates.
+Specific outputs include damage to building stock, lifelines, economic losses, and much more.
 The flood loss estimation methodology consists of two modules that carry out basic analytical processes: flood hazard analysis and flood loss estimation analysis.
 The flood hazard analysis module uses characteristics, such as frequency, discharge and ground elevation to estimate flood depth, flood elevation and flow velocity.
+Users also have the ability to directly import user-defined flood hazard depth grids in multiple forms.
 The flood loss estimation module calculates physical damage and economic loss from the results of the hazard analysis.
+Both coastal and riverine information is covered in these manuals.